mercadopago/devsite-docs/guides/checkout-pro/integrate-checkout.en.md

 >
 > The value displayed in the ID property below is an example only and can be changed, but it must always match the ID indicated in the rendering step.

-2. When you finish the previous step, configure the SDK credentials and initialize your checkout with the ID of the previously created with the identifier of the element where the payment button should be displayed in case you are using the JavaScript/HTML integration or instantiating the component for the React library, according to the examples below.
+2. At the end of the previous step, **initialize your checkout using the ID of the previously created preference with the identifier of the element where the button should be displayed**, if you are using the `Javascript/HTML` integration, or by instantiating the component, in the case from the `React` library, as shown in the examples below.

 [[[
 ```Javascript